berlinplan/berlinplan.github.io/readme.md

 > <sub> Pablo Escobar Colombian drug lord and leader of the Medellin Cartel which controlled as much as 80% international Cocaine.
 Helped community with building schools and sports fields, donating vast sums to charity, and constructing housing.(187) </sub>

-#### The right drug and dosage can cure certain illnesses, addiction is people's own fault, bullshit?
+#### The right drug and dosage can cure certain illnesses, addiction is people's own fault, acceptable?

 >  they claim: not all drugs are harmful; for instance, opium has legitimate medical applications.[208](https://www.unodc.org/unodc/en/data-and-analysis/bulletin/bulletin_1953-01-01_3_page008.html)